isomerpages/moe-bendemeersec/_about-us/Our Mission, Vision and Values.md

 <p style="text-align:center; font-size:20px"><b><u>Caring Contributor</u></b></p>

-As caring contributors, students will:
+As caring contributors, students will:  <br>
 Show empathy and compassion, understanding and addressing the needs of others with kindness and respect.
 Foster a culture of support and encouragement, building positive relationships with peers, teachers and non-teaching staff and <b>motivate one another</b> towards excellence.
 <b>Aspire</b> to make a meaningful impact and draw from their <b>strengths</b> to improve the well-being of their peers, community and the world.